lifewatch/elab-documentation/docs/web-service-description.md

 # Description of the web services

+The web services are the tools used to process the data.
 The web services can also be used in a concatenated way, where the output of the first web service is the input for the next web service.
 This is demonstrated in the Use cases.

 ![Screenshot (17)](https://github.com/lifewatch/elab-documentation/assets/144227108/47a3215d-96e2-4590-89c8-742bcabade75)

 ## Data validation and QC services

 ### Data format validation
 The LifeWatch portal uses a specific standard data format based on Darwin Core and the OBIS Schema (see above).
 This service checks if the uploaded data file matches this standard LifeWatch data format.

 ### Show on map
 This service generates a map based on Latitude and Longitude in the uploaded data file.
 The resulting map is available in the result report.

 ### Check OBIS file
 This service checks if the uploaded data file matches the OBIS Schema (mandatory and missing fields), checks the format of the date and coordinates and checks if the observation points are located at sea or on land.
 This service also performs a WoRMS taxon match.

 ## EMODnet Biology

 ### Number of observations in a 1000m radius around a point
 Returns the number of observations in the Ocean Biodiversity Information System (OBIS) of taxon in a radius of 1000 meter around a point, based on Latitude and Longitude in the uploaded data file.